loomio/loomio-docs/user_manual/src/getting_started/key-concepts.md

 A proposal, and associated discussion, creates its own record of how the decision came about.

-### Other poll types

-- **Sense check**: to ask people for feedback, questions and concerns
-- **Simple poll**: to ask people which option/s they prefer
-- **Time poll**: to find the best time that people are available to meet
-- **Opt-in**: to find volunteers or participants to help or join a working group
-- **Score poll**: to express degree of support for each option
-- **Dot vote**: to express degree of support by allocating a budget of points to options
-- **Ranked choice**: to rank options in order of preference—useful for elections
-- **New poll type**: configure the poll type you need with custom terminology, options and settings

 ## Putting it all together

 ![](key_concept_1.png)